San Martín de Trevejo

 San Martín de Trevejo (Sa Martín de Trevellu) is a municipality (municipio) located in the province of Cáceres, Extremadura, Spain.
 According to the 2008 census (INE), the municipality has 926 inhabitants.

-The local linguistic variety is the Fala language, different from both Spanish and Portuguese, but closer to the second.
+Locally, manhegu (or mañegu) is spoken, a linguistic variety of the Fala language, which differs from both Spanish and Portuguese, but is closer to the latter than the former.